 It’s your turn to set a run – ‘DON’T PANIC’ – Read on for some helpful tips on how to set a great run.
-Remember, the Trail Mistress can organise an experienced Co-Hare to help you if you ask her, or you can ask around.
+Remember you can organise an experienced Co-Hare to help you if you ask.
 There are plenty of skilled hares only too happy to share their hard earned knowledge with you.
 Ask for some gyprock too!

 Planning the Run

 1. Select a venue/starting point and give details to the Trail Mistress well in advance so they are included in the weekly newsletter.
 If you are not running from your home, check for: